jgabry/BayesERtools/cran-comments.md

 0 errors | 0 warnings | 1 note

-Maintainer: 'Kenta Yoshida <yoshida.kenta.6@gmail.com>'

-New submission

 Possibly misspelled words in DESCRIPTION:
   Emax (16:62, 17:45)

 ## Note

-Thank you for the review.
-CRAN cookbook was very helpful.

-Fixed the issues raised by the CRAN team in the previous submission:
+Fixed the error in the previous version:

-- Expanded DESCRIPTION
-- Removed LICENSE file
-- Added return value to the function documentation
-- Removed or replaced \dontrun{}
+- Update package dependency that caused error in unit tests